 For example, if the clock is earlier than the standard time, the latency can be negative.
 If the clock is later than the standard time, the latency can be positive.

 Check whether the migration precision of the data transmission service for columns of data types such as DECIMAL, FLOAT, and DOUBLE is as expected.
-If the precision of a destination field type is lower than the precision of the corresponding source field type, the value with a higher precision may be truncated.
+If the precision of the destination field type is lower than that of the source field type, the value with a higher precision may be truncated.
 This may result in data inconsistency between the source and destination fields.

-If you modify a unique index in the destination when DDL synchronization is disabled, you must restart the data migration project to avoid data inconsistency.
+If you modify a unique index at the destination when DDL synchronization is disabled, you must restart the data migration task to avoid data inconsistency.

-If forward switchover is disabled for a data migration project, drop the unique indexes and pseudocolumns from the destination.
-If you do not drop the unique indexes and pseudocolumns, data cannot be written, and pseudocolumns will be generated again when data is imported to the downstream system, causing conflicts with the pseudocolumns in the source.
+If forward switchover is disabled for a data migration task, drop the unique indexes and pseudocolumns from the destination database.
+If you do not drop the unique indexes and pseudocolumns, data cannot be written, and pseudocolumns will be generated again when data is imported to the downstream system, causing conflicts with the pseudocolumns in the source database.

-If forward switchover is enabled for the data migration project, the data transmission service will automatically delete hidden columns and unique indexes based on the type of the migration project.
+If forward switchover is enabled for the data migration task, the data transmission service will automatically drop the hidden columns and unique indexes based on the type of the migration task.
 For more information, see Mechanisms for handling hidden columns.

 Take note of the following considerations if you want to aggregate multiple tables: